 Loss evaluations and the services described above are provided for each person involved in a matter.
-Generally, services and evaluations for standard tangible losses such as lost earnings and benefits, services, medical costs, etc., are $4,785; loss evaluations for simple intangible (so-called hedonic) losses in injury or death, including loss of society and companionship are $4,785.
-Evaluations reflecting both tangible and intangible losses combined are $5,565.
+Generally, services and evaluations for Standard (simple) analyses involving tangible losses such as lost earnings and benefits, services, medical costs, etc., are $4,985; loss evaluations for Standard (simple) intangible (so-called hedonic) losses in injury or death, including loss of society and companionship are $4,985.
+Evaluations reflecting a Combined analysis of both tangible and intangible losses combined are $5,835.
 For such evaluations that are more involved, we may add a surcharge of one or more hours; if so, we will notify you in advance.
-Loss evaluations fees for more complex cases, which include credit damage cases, are billed at a flat fee of $6,435.
+Less often, loss evaluations fees for Complex cases, which include credit damage cases, are billed at a flat fee of $6,755.

-Many business and commercial loss analyses are performed on a flat fee basis, often between $6,685 and $10,000.
+Many Business and Commercial loss analyses are performed on a flat fee basis, often between $6,985 and $10,000.
 At times, however, these evaluations can range substantially higher and are charged either on a flat fee or hourly basis, to be agreed upon in advance.

 Generally, there are no further charges, except for deposition or trial testimony, and certain additional work such as updates and supplements that you may ask us to perform as detailed under "Hourly Rates" below.
 We also bill hourly for evaluations of opposing expert opinions and other materials.
 We generally do not charge for time in connection with a preliminary review and conversation regarding motions to oppose or limit our testimony.

 We charge the same rates whether working for the plaintiff or defense.
 While rare, if complexity arising in estimating losses involves any additional cost, you will be notified in advance.
-For reports due within 15 business days of receipt of case materials, a 10% rush fee will be charged; for reports due within 10 business days of receipt of case materials, a 15% rush fee will be charged.
+For reports due within 15 business days of receipt of case materials, a 15% rush fee will be charged; for reports due within 10 business days of receipt of case materials, a 20% rush fee will be charged.
+For reports due within 5 business days of receipt of case materials, a 25% rush fee will be charged.

-HOURLY RATES: In many matters, including personal injury cases, charges by Stan V. Smith, Ph.D. for deposition and trial testimony are $470 per hour with no minimum.
-Fees for commercial litigation and other such complex matters are charged on an hourly basis which starts at $485 per hour and can range up to $695 per hour, depending on the nature of the work.
+HOURLY RATES: In many matters, including personal injury cases, charges by Stan V. Smith, Ph.D. for deposition and trial testimony are $495 per hour with no minimum.
+Fees for Commercial litigation and other such Complex matters are charged on an hourly basis which starts at $515 per hour and can range up to $695 per hour, depending on the nature of the work.
 Evaluation updates, requested supplements including punitive damages, review of work by other or opposing economists, most other analyses, and travel are billed on an hourly basis.
 Generally, for most matters, one hour will be billed for in‑house preparation conducted within several days prior to a deposition or a trial appearance.
-In complex and commercial cases, considerably more than one hour of in‑house preparation will almost certainly be required.
+In Complex and Commercial cases, more than one hour of in‑house preparation is often required; however, rarely are more than two hours required.
 If extensive travel time, when added to work time, causes the billable hours in any day to exceed a maximum of 10 hours, additional hours may be charged.